Has-Raza/UofT-Fintech/Unit-21-Assignment-Martian-Token-Crowdsale/README.md

 ## Results

-Here are all the images fro Kasei Coin deployment.
+Here are all the images for Kasei Coin deployment.

 ![alt=""](Images/KCCDdeploy.png)
 ![alt=""](Images/KCCDdeployedtxn.png)